Manchild (Sabrina Carpenter song): Composition

-"Manchild" has been described as a country-influenced pop and synth-pop track with "feel-good disco energy."
+Musically, "Manchild" has been described as a country-influenced country pop, bubblegum pop, pop rock, and synth-pop song with "feel-good disco energy."
 Multiple outlets compared the song to Carpenter's 2024 single "Please Please Please".
 The song is about a pathetic ex-boyfriend who Carpenter "comically lays into".
-Throughout the song, the singer hurls "insults over sweet and upbeat melodies", delivering "withering couplets".
+The song begins with Carpenter laughing and says "Oh, boy", in a sarcastic tone before it transitions to a synth pop drum beat with a country twang.
+Throughout the song, she hurls "insults over sweet and upbeat melodies" and delivers "withering couplets".

 Music video

-A music video, directed by Vania Heymann and Gal Muggia, was released on June 6, 2025.
+A music video, directed by Vania Heymann and Gal Muggia, was filmed in May 2025 in Santa Clarita, California, and released on June 6, 2025.
 The video, inspired by the fast-paced editing of movie trailers, depicts Carpenter hitchhiking across the American West with a "diverse crop of men", some of whom use unusual modes of transportation, such as a jet ski, a shopping cart attached to a motorcycle, and a motorized recliner chair.
 She is also shown getting into wacky and dangerous scenarios, such as wielding a shotgun, falling off a cliff, and encountering an orca.
+In one scene, Carpenter is sitting in a bathtub with two pigs and says, "Hey, men," to them.
+This scene was the subject of several memes.

+During an interview on Late Night with Seth Meyers on December 8, 2025, Carpenter stated that the video shoot was originally a two-day shoot, but that she requested an additional third day of filming after watching a rough edit of the footage from the first two days and deeming it "not crazy enough yet."